AvishkaWeebadde/Primitive-2D-engine-with-OpenGL/README.md

 # Simple-Paint-like-Program

+Note : This is coded via an older version on OpenGL.

-This program uses OpenGL library to implement its functionalities.
+This program uses OpenGL API to implement its functionalities.

 I was messing around with Digital Differential Analyzer algorithm for line drawing and came up with this program.